FRRouting/frr/doc/developer/lists.rst

 - hash table (note below)

-Except for hash tables, each of the sorted data structures has a variant with unique and non-unique list items.
+Except for hash tables, each of the sorted data structures has a variant with unique and non-unique items.
 Hash tables always require unique items and mostly follow the "sorted" API but use the hash value as sorting key.
 Also, iterating while modifying does not work with hash tables.
 Conversely, the heap always has non-unique items, but iterating while modifying